10 Types Of Honey: What, How, And Why Should You Know About Them!

 Buckwheat honey variants from Canada can kill multi-drug resistant Staphylococcus aureus (MRSA) and other notorious pathogens (7).

-Due to its antioxidant properties and an abundance of micro- and macronutrients, buckwheat honey can protect your body and DNA from chemical or oxidative stress – better than manuka honey (8).
+Due to its antioxidant properties and an abundance of micro- and macronutrients, buckwheat honey can protect your body and DNA from chemical or oxidative stressi XAn imbalance of free radicals and antioxidants in the body, which can lead to cell and tissue damage. – better than manuka honey (8).